 1 cup (8 ounces) water

 1 cup (8 ounces) freshly squeezed lemon juice

 1/2 cup (4 ounces) freshly squeezed lime juice

-Make simple syrup by bringing the sugar and water to a boil, about 7 minutes.
-Stir to dissolve sugar.
+Make simple syrup by bringing the sugar and water to a boil and stirring to dissolve sugar, about 7 minutes.
 Remove from heat and let cool.